Danny Collins (film): Background

-The story is based on a real-life situation in which John Lennon and Yoko Ono wrote a letter to the English folk singer Steve Tilston in 1971 but this remained unknown to him for 34 years.
+The story is based on a real-life situation in which John Lennon and Yoko Ono wrote a letter to the English folk singer Steve Tilston in 1971, but it remained unknown to him for 34 years.
 The real letter was signed "John + Yoko", while the letter in the movie was signed "John".

 Production

 In November 2010, Steve Carell was attached to star in the film, then titled Imagine, as the rocker's son, but he ultimately dropped out due to scheduling conflicts.
 In June 2011, Al Pacino was in discussions to star in the film.
-In October 2012, Jeremy Renner was announced as Carrell's replacement and Julianne Moore also joined the film.
-Both were eventually also replaced; by Bobby Cannavale and Annette Bening, respectively.
+In October 2012, Jeremy Renner was announced as Carell's replacement, and Julianne Moore also joined the film.
+Both were eventually also replaced by Bobby Cannavale and Annette Bening, respectively.

 Filming began in July 2013 in Los Angeles.
 The crew filmed a scene with Pacino during a concert of the band Chicago in Los Angeles.
 In November 2014, it was reported that the film had been retitled Danny Collins, and that Ryan Adams would compose the score with Theodore Shapiro.
 The film also switched distributors from Warner Bros.
 Pictures to Bleecker Street.